ArnaudHalvick/sql-playground/components/ui/overlays/docs/popover.md

 # Popover

 A popover component that displays rich content in a floating panel.
-Built on top of Radix UI's Popover primitive with custom styling and smooth animations.
+Built on Radix UI's Popover primitive.

 ## Features

-- Click to open/close
+- Click to open/close with rich content display
-- Rich content display
-- Customizable positioning
+- Customizable positioning and smooth animations
-- Smooth animations
-- Portal rendering
-- Accessible by default
+- Portal rendering and accessible by default
 - Focus management

 ## Installation